chee-zaram/monty/README.md

 ```sh
 make install
 ```
-Otherwise, install and move it to a standard location, run the following instead:
+Otherwise, to install and move to a standard location, run the following instead:
 ```sh
 make install
 make monty